j1mc/docker-zola/README.md

-# docker-gutenberg
+# docker-zola

-Docker image for the Rust-based static site generator, [gutenberg](https://www.getgutenberg.io/).
-This image is based on Gutenberg version 0.4.2, and will be updated with later releases.
+Docker image for the Rust-based static site generator, [zola](https://www.getzola.org/).
+This image is based on Zola version 0.5.0, and will be updated with later releases.